voorhoede/riotjs-style-guide/README.md

 ### Why?

 * The name is used to communicate about the module.
 So it must be short, meaningful and pronouncable.
 * The `tag` element is inserted into the DOM.
-As such, they need to adhere the spec.
+As such, they need to adhere to the spec.

 ### How?